 "It would make sure that these children are in front of a mandatory reporter at least once a year," she said.

 While there's no data that proves tighter regulations would put homeschooled children at a reduced risk of being abused, Coleman thinks it could have made a difference in cases across the metro.

 Prince had lost custody of her children at one point, though they were later returned to her care.
 Under Coleman's suggested guidelines, this would've prevented Prince from homeschooling.

 Also, those who knew Adrian's family told the 41 Action News investigators that several people contacted the Kansas Department for Children and Family with concerns about abuse.
 KDCF wouldn't release the boy's file due to the open investigation.
 However, having several open cases would have required his parents to have additional oversight while homeschooling.

-"I think we do see that Child Protective Services do offer protection for children when they are involved with situations that are challenges," Kangas said.
+"I think we do see that Child Protective Services do offer protection for children when they are involved with situations that are challenges," Kangs said.
 "We have all sorts of government rules, regulations and laws, and people are still violating them no matter how much oversight we have."

 Jessica McMaster can be reached at email@example.com .